Evidence for interacting dark energy from BOSS: Model

-As we can see in Fig.~\ref{fig:theoretical}, the curves are in accordance with the Hubble parameter inferred by BOSS (indicated by the dashed gray line and by the $1\sigma$ and $2\sigma$ shaded areas) given a nonzero coupling constant.
-Comparing the left and right panels for Model I (red curve), we notice that different cosmological parameters require a different sign for the coupling constant $\xi$ in order to match the BOSS result.
-This indicates that Model I may not be fully robust at explaining the observed value of $H(z=2.34)$ from BOSS.
-For Models II and III (the purple and blue curves, respectively), we see that the theory can easily be within the $1\sigma$ shaded area for a positive coupling constant in both panels.
-We notice that in order for the theoretical value of $H(2.34)$ to match the BOSS measurement, the values of the coupling constant have to be higher in the right panel where the cosmological parameters were adjusted to \textit{Planck}+BAO+SnIa+$H_0$ data using the interacting model.
+We recall that the BOSS Collaboration measured $H(2.34)=222 \pm 7 ~\mathrm{km~s^{-1}~Mpc^{-1}}$, and this is indicated by the dashed gray line and by the $1\sigma$ and $2\sigma$ shaded areas in Fig.~\ref{fig:theoretical}.
+In comparison, standard $\Lambda$CDM cosmology predicts $H(2.34)\approx 238~\mathrm{km~s^{-1}~Mpc^{-1}}$ when using the cosmological parameters of Table\ \ref{table:BOSS_parameters}.
+This is represented by the green star in Fig.~\ref{fig:theoretical}, which lies outside the $2\sigma$ measurement from BOSS.
+In the left panel of Fig.~\ref{fig:theoretical}, all the curves that correspond to interacting dark energy pass through the green star at $\xi=0$.
+This is because when the coupling constant vanishes there is no interaction left, and we recover $\Lambda$CDM (since we set $\omega_\mathrm{DE}=-1$).
+We also note that model I and model II correspond to the same curve, because in the limit where $\omega_\mathrm{DE}=-1$, they correspond to the same model (recall Table\ \ref{table:models}).
+In the right panel, we see that allowing for $\omega_\mathrm{DE}$ different than $-1$ can significantly alter the prediction for $H(z=2.34)$.
+Yet, all the curves can be in accordance with the Hubble parameter inferred by BOSS given a nonzero coupling constant.
+Comparing the left and right panels for model I, we notice that different cosmological parameters require a different sign for the coupling constant $\xi$ in order to match the BOSS result.
+This indicates that model I may not be fully robust at explaining the observed value of $H(z=2.34)$ from BOSS.
+For models II and III, we see that the theory can easily be within the $1\sigma$ shaded area for a positive coupling constant in both panels.
+We notice that in order for the $H(2.34)$ theoretical value to match the BOSS measurement, the values of the coupling constant have to be larger in the right panel where the cosmological parameters were adjusted to Planck+BAO+SnIa+$H_0$ data using the interacting models.

-At this point, Fig.~\ref{fig:theoretical} provides us with indications that a positive coupling constant allows one to explain in a very simple way a smaller value of the Hubble parameter in the past, which is not possible with $\Lambda$CDM or dynamical dark energy, and without requiring a very exotic dark energy component.
-The fact that we obtain a positive coupling constant is crucial, because only positive values help alleviating the coincidence problem.
+At this point, Fig.~\ref{fig:theoretical} provides us with indications that a positive coupling constant allows one to explain in a very simple way a smaller value of the Hubble parameter in the past, which is not possible with $\Lambda$CDM or dynamical dark energy and without requiring a very exotic dark energy component.
+The fact that we obtain a positive coupling constant for some models is interesting, since it is precisely positive values that help alleviate the coincidence problem.
 Thus, this model gives a natural explanation for the energy densities of the dark components at low redshifts and also at high redshifts since they may explain the BOSS data.